TheNave8or/weather-check/README.md

 ## Default Configuration

-The default configuration is stored in `settings.ini`:
+The default configuration is not supported, and both versions (compiled and using AHK) will run the first setup. after that, only the AHK version has the setup file. (im working on including the setup file in the compiled version.)

 ```ini
 [Settings]